Fonts

 Before you save your changes ...

-• DO NOT edit anything other than the "visibleName" line.
+• DO NOT edit anything other than the value on the "visibleName" line.

-• MAKE SURE the string has double-quotes before and after the new title.
+• MAKE SURE the string has double-quotes before and after the title.

 • If the line you edited DID HAVE a comma at the end, don't remove it.